Pylons/pyramid_tutorials/addon_development/README.txt

 Temporary holding place for material in Brazil.

-- Static assets in addon
-- Override view and asset
 - Settings
   - pyramid_demo expects the WSGI app to provide a copyright setting
   - pyramid_demo